The International Arbitration Review: Romania

-Romania became acquainted with the emergency arbitrator proceedings rather recently,28 and it caused quite a stir in the country's legal practice.
+Romania became acquainted with the emergency arbitrator proceedings rather recently,29 and it caused quite a stir in the country's legal practice.
 Although the emergency arbitrator proceedings have been generally welcomed by arbitration users, recent court cases reveal that there are still some issues to be contemplated in this field.

 For example, in the first dispute submitted to CICA-CCIR under the emergency arbitrator proceedings, the parties had a heated debate on the compatibility of the new provisions with an arbitration agreement concluded before their entry into force, and which provided for all the disputes under the agreement to be resolved by three arbitrators.

 Ultimately, the Bucharest Court of Appeal set aside the order issued by the emergency arbitrator in those proceedings on the grounds that the arbitral tribunal was not constituted in accordance with the arbitration agreement.
-The Court ruled that the parties' will prevails over the arbitration institution rules, and since the arbitration agreement provided that any disputes be resolved by three arbitrators (without making any distinction regarding their nature and subject matter), it should be concluded that the dispute on interim measures falls under this provision and had to be resolved by three arbitrators as well.29
+The court ruled that the parties' will prevails over the arbitration institution rules, and since the arbitration agreement provided that any disputes be resolved by three arbitrators (without making any distinction regarding their nature and subject matter), it should be concluded that the dispute on interim measures falls under this provision and had to be resolved by three arbitrators as well.30

 Another setting aside case trialled by the Bucharest Court of Appeal in the emergency arbitrator field showed that some Romanian courts might be reluctant to accept such proceedings at all.

 On another occasion, however, another panel of the Bucharest Court of Appeal maintained an order issued by an emergency arbitrator, ruling that there was no ground for setting it aside.
 The emergency arbitrator ordered the suspension of a bank letter of guarantee so that it could not be enforced by the beneficiary until the resolution of the arbitration.
-In setting aside proceedings, the Court had to analyse whether the conditions for granting the provisional measures were met, as under the Romanian law, a setting aside claim against orders on provisional measures entails a review of the merits.33 In the Court's view, the fact that the beneficiary had not asked for the payment of the bank letter of guarantee yet did not mean that there was no urgency in taking the measures, because what was relevant was the beneficiary's possibility to ask for payment at any moment.34
+In setting aside proceedings, the court had to analyse whether the conditions for granting the provisional measures were met, as under the Romanian law, a setting aside claim against orders on provisional measures entails a review of the merits.34 In the court's view, the fact that the beneficiary had not asked for the payment of the bank letter of guarantee yet did not mean that there was no urgency in taking the measures, because what was relevant was the beneficiary's possibility to ask for payment at any moment.35

 Interpretation of arbitration agreements